hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

 ### Exercise:

-Introduction to Google Maps Engine Lite.
-In class, begin completing the following tutorial on Google Maps Engine: Jim Clifford, Josh MacFadyen, and Daniel Macfarlane, "[Intro to Google Maps and Google Earth][52]."
+Introduction to Google Maps Engine Lite. **Prior to class**, complete the following tutorial on Google Maps Engine: Jim Clifford, Josh MacFadyen, and Daniel Macfarlane, "[Intro to Google Maps and Google Earth][52]." **In class**, we will take a look at CartoDB and visualizing historical data using data you find on the web.
+Consult the Resources tab on the course website to find potential sources of historical data, or work with the data you've discovered in your research.

 ### Assignment:

-* **Homework #2**.
-Create a historical map using geolocated data, images, or video using Google Maps Engine and a map of your choice from the [David Rumsey Historical Maps Collection][53].
-Write **blog post #4** about your progress, challenges, or successes using this tool.
-Include screen captures or embedded maps.
-Reflect on spatial history and the usefulness (or not) of analyzing historical events spatially.
+* **Blog post #4**.
+For this week's blog post, after you've completed the Google Maps and Google Earth tutorial, begin by creating a historical geolocated Google map using a map of your choice from the [David Rumsey Historical Maps Collection][53] or using maps you've discovered in your research.
+Include screen captures or embedded maps in your post.
+Reflect on spatial history and the usefulness of analyzing historical events spatially.
 How might we understand the history of Silicon Valley through spatial history?
-Embed your georectified map(s) in your blog post.
 Due by **Saturday October 18 at midnight**.
 * Discussion questions posted to the course blog by **Sunday October 19 at midnight**.

 ### Recommended: